dallmann-consulting/OCPP.Core/README.md

 * UnlockConnector

 ### Management Web-UI
-The Web-UI has an overview page with all charge stations and its availabilty.
+The Web-UI is already **localized in English and German**.
+It has an overview page with all charge stations and its availabilty.

 ![Overview](images/Overview.png)